 5. Registered civil partners as well as married persons who do not live permanently apart from each other and receive very different salaries (the partner who earns less receives tax Class 5) – 50%

 6. For people with multiple jobs – 44% – 49%

-    Certified nurses can increase their salary my upgrading their knowledge in the industry or by completing additional courses/degree.
-There are many directions to choose from when it comes to specializations for health workers in Germany, some of them better paid than others.
+Certified nurses can increase their salary by upgrading their knowledge in the industry or by completing additional courses/degrees.
+There are many directions to choose from when it comes to specializations for health workers in Germany, some better paid than others.

 Overall, completing any specialization will bring more money by the end of the month compared to general nurse education/training.